salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-window-set-timeout.md

 # Distorted window.setTimeout (distorted-window-set-timeout)

-For security the `window.setTimeout` constructor is distorted in Lightning Locker.
+For security the `window.setTimeout` constructor is distorted by Lightning Web Security.

 <!-- START generated embed: @locker/distortion/src/Window/docs/setTimeout-value.md -->
 ## window.setTimeout

 The [`window.setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) method sets a timer which executes a function or specified piece of code when the timer expires.

 Code snippet execution is supported by accepting a string for the first argument.
 This string evaluation escapes the sandbox.